 - Increase Student Awareness and Capacity of Student Council

 Personnel in the Office of Student Services goal is to assist with the transition to college life by helping students gain the most from their college experience.
-While placement assistance is offered at SFBC&TS, employment cannot be guaranteed upon completion of programs.Detailed information is available about the various programs from the Student Life Office or by consulting the SFBC&TS Student Manual.
+While placement assistance is offered at SFBC&TS, employment cannot be guaranteed upon completion of programs.Detailed information is available about the various programs from the Student Life Office or by consulting the SFBC&TS Student Handbook.
 A brief summary of some of the activities, services, and requirements students may expect are described below.

 The SFBC&TS Student Council enjoys a reputation as a concerned and effective group of student leaders committed to enhancing the quality of campus life.
 Council members formulate proposals to change policies governing student life, gain valuable experience working with a constitutional organization, and sponsor significant services and programs each year.